Last reviewed: 7/24/2023

 If there are problems with any of the notes you are receiving, inform Disability Services or your school liaison immediately:

-- Undergraduate and law school students should email Disability Services at [email protected].
+- Undergraduate students should email Disability Services at [email protected].

-- Other graduate students should contact their school liaison directly.
+- Law School and other graduate students should contact their school liaison directly.

 Do not wait until the middle of the semester, as this will leave little time to resolve the issue or recruit a new note-taker, if needed.
 Students should also expect that a note-taker might miss class.
 Although we ask note-takers to find a backup when they are absent, we also ask for students receiving note-taking accommodations to think about having a backup note-taker in each class.